tomchor/Oceanostics.jl/docs/src/index.md

 ## Quick example

-The example below is a simple illustration of how to use a few of Oceanostics features:
+The example below illustrates a few of Oceanostics' features.
+Check the Examples for more detailed usage.

 ```jldoctest; filter = r"┌ Info:.*"s
 julia> using Oceananigans